DrZhivago1/Amnesia/README.md

 # Amnesia
 Removes all Vanilla starting research, and as such, is only useful at the start of a new game.
+The benefit of using patches as this mod does, is keeping all Vanilla behavior of faction types.

 Patches are named after their function.
 EG: "Vanilla_NewTribe_RemoveStartingResearch.xml" is the patch that removes all starting tribal research in Vanilla.
 You can delete a patch if you want the starting research back.